sb2345/okckd.github.io/source/_posts/question/2014-07-30-Peripheral-Of-Complete-Tree.md

     1. Then leaf nodes
     1. Then nodes on right edge

-{% img left /assets/images/peripheral-of-tree.png %}
+{% img middle /assets/images/peripheral-of-tree.png %}

 > For the above tree, peripheral will be: 0 1 3 7 8 9 10 11 12 13 14 6 2